alifiroozi80/CKA/README.md

 ---

-If you want to become a Certified Kubernetes Administrator or learn Kubernetes from scratch and understand everything, this repo is a good choice.
+If you want to become a Certified Kubernetes Administrator, or you want to become an EXPERT in Kubernetes, learn Kubernetes from scratch and understand everything, this repo is a good choice.

 In this repo, you'll be prepared to pass the exam.
-You'll also learn more about Kubernetes concepts that are not relevant to the exam, such as `Kubernetes on AWS (EKS)`, `Operators`, `Helm charts`, `Microservices`, `Prometheus`, and most importantly, install and set up a `K8s cluster` (In the exam, you won't have to install a cluster from scratch, but knowing how to do it gives you a **huge advantage!**)
+You'll also learn more about Kubernetes concepts that are not in the exam, such as `Kubernetes on AWS (EKS)`, `Operators`, `Helm charts`, `Microservices`, `Prometheus`, and most importantly, install and set up a K8s cluster from scratch (In the exam, you won't have to install a cluster, but knowing how to do it gives you a **huge advantage!**)

 With this repo and other sources I mentioned below, you'll prepare to pass the exam and be confident about your Kubernetes knowledge!
 Have Fun!